strblr/repersist/README.md

 export { Provider, Consumer }
 ```

-Then, you will inject your store context in the React tree, for example at toplevel :
+Then, you will inject your store into the React tree's context, for example at toplevel :

 ```jsx
 import { Provider } from './storeConfig'